lululxvi/oh-my-linux-apps/README.md

 - [FFmpeg](https://www.ffmpeg.org) - FFmpeg is a collection of libraries and tools to process multimedia content such as audio, video, subtitles and related metadata.
 - [GIMP](https://www.gimp.org/downloads) - GIMP is a freely distributed program for such tasks as photo retouching, image composition and image authoring.
 - [ImageMagik](http://www.imagemagick.org/script/index.php) - ImageMagick is a suite of command-line utilities for modifying and working with images.
-- [Inkscape](https://inkscape.org) - A powerful, free design tool for you , whether you are an illustrator, designer, web designer or just someone who needs to create some vector imagery.
+- [Inkscape](https://inkscape.org) - A powerful, free design tool for you, whether you are an illustrator, designer, web designer or just someone who needs to create some vector imagery.

 ## Office